RickCarlino/retro-ts/README.md

 # Build / Deploy

-Assuming you want to host the bundle on `/retrojs`:

 ```
 NODE_ENV=production parcel build index.html --public-url ./
 ```

-This will output files into `dist/`, which can be upploaded to the webserver of choice.
+Files in `./dist` can be uploaded to a webserver.

 # TODO